Haoming02/sd-forge-couple/README.md

 1. Go to **Settings** -> **Optimizations**, and enable `Pad prompt/negative prompt`
 2. Set the `Width` and `Height` to multiple of **64**

+### Unpatch

+For **Automatic1111**, this Extension adds a patch before the generation starts, then remove the patch once the generation finishes.
+However, if an error occurred during the generation, the `postprocess` function is not called, causing the patches to be left in and thus affecting all future generations.
+When this happens, click the `🩹` button to manually remove the old patches.

 <hr>